nubenetes/awesome-kubernetes/docs/demos.md

 - [kubesandclouds.com: Werf: Fully customizable GitOps 🌟](https://kubesandclouds.com/index.php/2020/09/01/werf-gitops/) Werf builds and publishes images, deploys applications to Kubernetes clusters, and removes unused images based on policies and rules defined in the Git repository.
 - [mytechramblings.com: A practical example of GitOps using Azure DevOps, Azure Container Registry, Helm, Flux and Kubernetes](https://www.mytechramblings.com/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s/)
 - [youtube.com: Cloud Native GitOps with Anthos and JFrog Artifactory](https://www.youtube.com/watch?v=HSjm6-ACmWQ&ab_channel=JFrog)
+- [todaywasawesome/oss-apps: OSS Applications](https://github.com/todaywasawesome/oss-apps) Example repo to show GitOps lifecycle from staging to production with canary and blue/green deployments.
+This is a GitOps repo that acts as the source of truth for the open source team at Codefresh demoing GitOps apps.

 ## Kubernetes Demos